-A CA or RA requesting revocation of its CA or RA Certificate is required to communicate the request to KPN.
-KPN will then revoke the Certificate.
-KPN may also initiate CA or RA Certificate revocation.
+An Issuing CA requesting revocation of its CA Certificate is required to communicate the request to KPN.
+KPN will then revoke the CA Certificate.
+KPN may also initiate an Issuing CA Certificate revocation.

 4.9.4 Revocation Request Grace Period